ETHICOMP 2025

 Don Gotternbarn, Professor Emeritus, East Tennessee State University, USA

-Graciela Padilla Castillo, Universidad Complutense de Madrid, Spain
+Graciela Padilla Castillo, Complutense University of Madrid

 Jani Koskinen, University of Turku, Finland